 \subsubsection{Low-temperature heat conduction}

-This is first observed by Peshkov in 1944, using superfluid helium II~\cite{Pesh44}.
-The superfluid state is still have great importance from many aspects such as turbulence~\cite{MongEtal18, SalJou20, SciEtal19, BewEtal06}, phase diagrams~\cite{KimCha04, VollWolf13b}, viscosity properties~\cite{London54b}, and how they affect the outcome of a thermal process~\cite{HohMar65, Putt74, Dres82b, Dres84b}.
-Restricting ourselves to heat conduction, we must mention the questions arised around the propagation speed of the damped wave.
-Its modeling requires, e.g., the Maxwell-Cattaneo-Vernotte equation~\cite{Max867a,Cat48a, Ver58a1}, the first - hyperbolic - extension of Fourier's law.
-The predicted characteristic wave speed is $v=\sqrt{\alpha/\tau}$ in which $\alpha$ is the thermal diffusivity and $\tau$ being the relaxation time.
-Their ratio together characterizes the observed wave, and therefore, the thermophysical properties, too.
-However, as many authors pointed out~\cite{LaneEtal46, MauHer49, WaWi51, Pell49}, that the propagation speed is highly nonlinear, consequently, all the thermal parameters must depend on the temperature~\cite{MasRom17}.
-Depending on the material, that change could cover an order of magnitude, e.g., in the thermal conductivity by $1-3$ K difference, especially close to $0$ K~\cite{AtkOsb50, JacWal71, JacWalMcN70}.
+Most frequently, the second sound was observed in low-temperature situations \cite{NarDyn72a, NarDyn75, Naretal75}.
+This was first measured by Peshkov in 1944, using superfluid helium II \cite{Pesh44}.
+The superfluid state still has great importance from many aspects such as turbulence \cite{MongEtal18, SalJou20, SciEtal19, BewEtal06}, phase diagrams \cite{KimCha04, VollWolf13b}, viscosity properties \cite{London54b}, and how they affect the outcome of a thermal process \cite{HohMar65, Putt74, Dres82b, Dres84b}.
+Several questions arise about the propagation speed of the second sound.
+Its modeling requires, e.g., the Maxwell-Cattaneo-Vernotte equation \cite{Max867a,Cat48a, Ver58a1}, the first - hyperbolic - extension of Fourier's law.
+The predicted characteristic wave speed is $v=\sqrt{\alpha/\tau}$ in which $\alpha$ is the thermal diffusivity, and $\tau$ is the relaxation time.
+Their ratio characterizes the observed wave, and therefore, the thermophysical properties.
+However, as many authors pointed out \cite{LaneEtal46, MauHer49, WaWi51, Pell49}, the propagation speed is highly nonlinear.
+Consequently, all the thermal parameters must depend on the temperature \cite{MasRom17}.
+Depending on the material, that change could cover an order of magnitude, especially close to $0$ K \cite{AtkOsb50, JacWal71, JacWalMcN70}.